Quantum non-demolition measurement based on an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer: Introduction

-In this paper, we present an actively correlated atom-light hybrid interferometer, which is combination of SU(2) and SU(1,1) type atom-light hybrid interferometers.
-We theoretically study the SNR and estimate the quality of this scheme as a QND measurement using the criteria introduced by Holland \textit{et al.} \cite{33}, and the condition for a perfect correlation is given.
+In this paper, we present an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer, which is combination of SU(2) and SU(1,1) type atom-light hybrid interferometers.
+Then the AC-Stark effect encodes the photon number of the signal light onto a phase shift of the atomic spin wave, so that the problem of detecting photon number is translated into the problem of detecting the atomic phase shift.
+Thus we theoretically analyze the SNR of the interferometer for precision measurement of the phase shift to examine the performance of this scheme as a QND measurement.
+Besides, an ideal QND measurement can be testified by a perfect correlation between the signal light and the probe system \cite{33}.
+Here we estimate the quality of QND measurement using the criteria in Ref.~\cite{33}, and the condition for a perfect correlation is given.
 In the presence of losses, the measurement quality is reduced.
 However, we can adjust the gain parameter of the NRP in readout stage to reduce the impact due to losses.
-Compared to the previous works \cite{31,32}, the actively correlated atom-light hybrid interferometer can be realized QND measurement of photon number with higher precision.